MichalKarbownik/falcon-docs/docs/miscellaneous/falcon-logger.md

 Logger.info('My log message');
 ```

-> For Falcon-based apps - this is done automatically using the provided config values

-Since you might be working with multiple apps - obviously you would like to be able to distinguish them apart on your
+Since you might be working with multiple apps - obviously you would like to be able to distinguish them apart in your
 logging system.
 In order to do that - there's a dedicated method for that:

 ```javascript